 1. Setup the news sources (for MT4 news sources)

-Warning: MT4 news sources often can be significantly delayed, it is not recommended to use (only) MT4 sources for trading on real accounts!
+Warning: MT4 news sources are lately often significantly delayed, it is not recommended to use (only) MT4 sources for trading on real accounts!
 For real trading, please purchase the Full version and use the faster custom news sources.
 Click here for more info.